chantastic/fullstack-react-todo/notes.md

   - move the styles in as well, since nothing else uses them, and disable them so we can se what's happening
   - create some duplicate local state

+- move `announcement` state, `useEffect` and `announce` function into the custom hook

+  - expose them at position one,
+  - update consumers

 - use useReducer for editing state and state manipulation

   -